martinbobula/weather-forecast-monitor/README.md

 - No ML forecasting (uses Open-Meteo as the forecast provider)
 - No multi-city scale (single-location template first)
 - No cloud deployment in this repo (see roadmap for productionization path)

+## Why this project exists

+Many real-world data problems involve turning **external APIs into reliable decision-support signals**.

+This repository demonstrates a small but realistic version of that pattern:

+API → Raw archive → Modeled tables → Monitoring → Alerts → Notifications

+The goal is not weather prediction itself, but building a **transparent and reliable data pipeline** that converts external data into actionable information.

 ---